Jennifer Aniston's bathroom showcases the trend designers are saying is the 'most innovative countertop' feature they've seen so far in 2024

 Elevate your bathroom or powder room by setting your countertop aglow

-I've spent hours devouring the details of this space.
-The bathroom is a particular favorite.
-Not least for the hotel-style aura, but another detail has stolen my heart.
-The illuminated stone bathroom countertop.
+Naturally, I've spent hours devouring the details of this space.
+The bathroom is a particular favorite of mine.
+Not least for the hotel-style aura, but another detail has stolen my heart; the illuminated stone bathroom countertop.

 Now marble counters have been popular for a while, says Alice Hood, senior design consultant at Roundhouse.
 'But the ability to set yours aglow is an unexpected wow factor that would rival even the chicest hotel or Michellin-star restaurant.'

-I suspect we'll be seeing more illuminated countertops and surfaces in 2025.
+I expect we'll be seeing more illuminated countertops and surfaces in 2025.
 This bathroom lighting trend is a statement way to create a new dimension to the central showpiece and make it dazzle.

 A post shared by Stephen Shadley (@stephenshadley)